covarep/covarep/README.txt

 Over the past few decades a vast array of advanced speech processing algorithms have been developed, often offering significant improvements over the existing state-of-the-art.
 Such algorithms can have a reasonably high degree of complexity and, hence, can be difficult to accurately re-implement based on article descriptions.
-Another issue is the so-called 'bug magnet effect' with re- implementations frequently having significant differences from the original ones.
+Another issue is the so-called 'bug magnet effect' with re-implementations frequently having significant differences from the original ones.
 The consequence of all this has been that many promising developments have been under-exploited or discarded, with researchers tending to stick to conventional analysis methods.

 By developing Covarep we are hoping to address this by encouraging authors to include original implementations of their algorithms, thus resulting in a single de facto version for the speech community to refer to.

 We envisage a range of benefits to the repository: